 Students must complete an AOTA Student Evaluation of Fieldwork Experience for each placement.
 This is a written evaluation of the training program provided by the facility and may also be available in online survey format.
 The Student Evaluation of Fieldwork Experience form has been developed by the AOTA Commission on Education and is used by students from occupational therapy programs throughout the country.
 The form will be made available to the facility and should be completed independently by each student.
-A sample can be found in the Forms section at the end of this document or see http://kinesiology.education.wisc.edu/ot/academics/ms-in-occupational-therapy-msot.
+A sample can be found in the Forms section at the end of this document or see Student Eval FW Experience.pdf.
 Please confirm that UW-Madison academic courses are listed in the Student Evaluation of Fieldwork Experience form that you utilize.
 The standard AOTA fieldwork experience form does not list UW-Madison academic courses.